 Refugee children, including two boys in a toy wagon made from salvaged wood.

 Anastasia poses for a photograph with her new toy while in the UNICEF-supported Blue Dot centre

 At Blue Dots, services include safe spaces for mothers, babies and children to learn, play and receive medical and psychosocial first aid.

-Families also receive legal services, protection of unaccompanied children, reunification services, access to accommodation and transport support for the travel onwards.
+Families also receive legal services, protection of unaccompanied children, reunification services, access to accommodation and transport support.

 UNICEF is helping children and families in crisis